Dear ARGO members,

 - Consultant with Fellowship of relevant college or Faculty lecturer (PhD).

 - Open to all physician, nursing, and science (social sciences and basic sciences) fields involved in cancer research.

 - Applicant must be a Senior lecturer or below and have been employed at an ARGO institution for 5-years.

-Has a position in institution for at least the year of the NCAT program and one year beyond.
+- Applicant has a position in a Nigerian institution that is part of ARGO for at least the year of the NCAT program and one year beyond